 But please keep in mind - a harmonic image composition matches to harmonic content.
 If your photo shows war or marital dispute, then a harmonic image composition might contradict your content.
 But, there are no laws for photography, which you are not allowed to break - on the other hand you should first know the rules, before you can consciously break them!

 Both, the golden ratio and the golden spiral are tools to rapidly find a harmonc-looking picture section.
 Simply play with it and just for fun try it with older photos.
-It can be that relatively often that allocation was choosen instinctively, as humans see it as "proportio divina" as a divine proportion with on one hand seems harmonic and is used instinctively while it often occurs in nature and in creations, instinctively or not, and therefore everyday life.
+It can be that relatively often that allocation was chosen instinctively, as humans see it as "proportio divina" as a divine proportion with on one hand seems harmonic and is used instinctively while it often occurs in nature and in creations, instinctively or not, and therefore everyday life.
 It additionally offers as a tool the possibility to think about image effects and research their potential.

 Have fun testing!